-You couldn't resist your little one's pleas for "just ten more minutes" of his favorite show, and now bedtime has come and gone.
+You couldn't resist your little one's pleas for "just 10 more minutes" of his favorite show, and now bedtime has come and gone.
 You turn off the tube, break out the jammies and whisk him upstairs.
 No time to read or wind down.
 But he's tired, so he'll sleep, right?
+Not exactly.

 Here are 4 tips from our experts on making better bedtime routines:

-Set the mood.
 Aim for low lighting and soft sounds.
-If your child needs music to sleep, go with music only -- no lyrics, says West.
-And aim to stay within the sleep environment by reading bedtime stories in his room -- not yours -- and resisting his pleas to "give the dog one more kiss," or do anything else that will have him leaving the bedroom, says Spivack.
+If your child needs music to sleep, go with music only—no lyrics, says West.
+And aim to stay within the sleep environment by reading bedtime stories in his room—not yours—and resisting his pleas to "give the dog one more kiss," or do anything else that will have him leaving the bedroom, says Spivack.

 There's no one-size-fits-all bedtime routine.
 Some moms go with the bare essentials, while others turn the evening witching hour into something magical.
 Mix and match from the options below, or add your own:

 - Bath: Aim for a warm soak, rather than a manic splashing.

 - Brush teeth: It's important for health reasons, but over time it will also help to send your body "go to sleep" signals